franciscop/happy/README.md

 Upcoming flags:

-- `--as BRANCH`: put everything into a branch before pushing to master.
-Allows for the common pattern of creating PRs from branches.
+- `--as BRANCH`: put everything into a branch before pushing to origin.
+Allows for the common pattern of creating PRs from branches to master.
 - `--watch` (maybe): keep it in watch mode and save as you go.
 If combined with `--as`, keep pushing all your changes to that branch.
 - Other?
 Please let me know in [the issues for any feature request](https://github.com/franciscop/happy/issues).